-While I want to give Dynatrace a lot of credit for detecting that problem fast, the credit goes back to NYCM.
-Chad and team have optimized their processes to respond to abnormal behavior and with that dramatically improved MTTR (Mean Time to Repair).
-They have
+While I want to give Dynatrace a lot of credit for detecting that problem fast, the credit goes back to the customer.
+This team has optimized its processes to respond to abnormal behavior, and with that dramatically improved MTTR (Mean Time to Repair).
+It has

 - Rolled out Dynatrace OneAgents across their infrastructure for true FullStack Monitoring

 - Integrated Dynatrace Davis into their Incident Response Processes